Giorgio Gorgone

-Giorgio Gorgone (born 18 August 1976) is an Italian football coach and former player in the role of midfielder, currently serving as the head coach of club Pescara.
+Giorgio Gorgone (born 18 August 1976) is an Italian football coach and former player in the role of midfielder, who is the head coach of club Catanzaro.

 Playing career

 Gorgone made his professional debut in 1994 with Lodigiani and successively left the Roman club in 1998 to join Serie B club Lucchese.
 His career then went on in Italy's minor leagues, up to Serie B, with Chievo, Cagliari, Pescara and Perugia.

 Coaching career

-In 2012, after a season as a youth coach for Triestina, Gorgone accepted to join Roberto Stellone as the assistant coach of Frosinone.
+In 2012, after a season as a youth coach for Triestina, Gorgone agreed to join Roberto Stellone as the assistant coach of Frosinone.
 He successively followed Stellone on his coaching endeavours at Bari, Palermo, Ascoli and Arezzo.

 In 2021, he returned to Frosinone as a youth coach.
 In 2023, he took on his first head coaching role at Serie C club Lucchese.
 He left Lucchese in 2025 after the club was excluded from the league due to financial issues.

-On 12 November 2025, he was unveiled as the new head coach of Serie B club Pescara, succeeding to Vincenzo Vivarini.
+On 12 November 2025, he was unveiled as the new head coach of Serie B club Pescara, succeeding Vincenzo Vivarini.